 Mortgage servicers earn monthly fees ranging from about 25 to 35 basis points, or 25 cents to 35 cents per $100 in unpaid balance of the loans, according to the confidential Fortress presentation.
 They handle billing and collections for mortgages, as well as work related to troubled loans, such as foreclosures and loan modifications.
 Investors can expect unlevered gross returns of 15 to 20 percent before management fees, the presentation said.

 Nationstar, Fortress and the New York-based private-equity firm’s Newcastle Investment Corp.
-(NCT) offered $2.3 billion for the ResCap rights, ResCap Chairman and Chief Executive Officer Thomas Marano said in an interview this month.
+(NCT:US) offered $2.3 billion for the ResCap rights, ResCap Chairman and Chief Executive Officer Thomas Marano said in an interview this month.
 While other companies can still bid for the ResCap portfolio, they would have to pay Nationstar a $72 million breakup fee on top of a higher price for the rights under the terms of the offer, called a stalking horse bid.

 “Our confidence factor that this deal goes to Nationstar is 75 to 85 percent,” Coffey said in an interview from his office in Nashville, Tennessee.

 Fortress’s acquisitions of Aurora and ResCap outmaneuvered rival non-bank mortgage servicers vying for mortgage pools that decline in revenue like a “melting ice cube” as borrowers refinance or sell their homes, Coffey said.